 Executive Producer: Mat Skene, Producer: Laila Al-Arian, Correspondent: Anjali Kamat, Camera: Tim Grucza, Andy Bowley, Editor: Warwick Meade, Additional Camera: Joel Van Haren, Omar Mullick, Senior Producer: Paul Sapin, Rana Plaza footage: Laura Gutierrez, Translation: Anuradha Hashemi, Sound recordist: Masrur Rahman Masud, Additional production/research assistance: Nafeesa Syeed, Jonathan Klett, Mark Scialla, David Michaels, Omar Duwaji, Paul Abowd, Rezaur Rehman, Saydia Kamal, and Drik.

 Fault Lines' Senior Digital Producer, Kristen Taylor, provides some background reading for this season's first episode

 Fault Lines' Anjali Kamat takes you through the documents involved a Walmart production deal.

-A recap of "Made in Bangladesh" in tweets and what our audience and team had to say during its premiere.
+A recap of ‘Made in Bangladesh’ in tweets – what our audience and team had to say during the season premiere